JohnUzoka/TaskTracker/README.md

 React app for tracking tasks and events with remnders.

+This is a small project I was working on soley for the purpose of learing the basics of javascript react, and how to use github actons to create a CI/DI Pipeline.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).